Habrador/Computational-geometry/README.md

 ### Stuff to fix

 * Optimize Constrained Delaunay - there's a faster method to find edges that intersects with the constrained edge.
 I also think the method where triangles within the constrain is removed can be faster.
+* Make a test scene to test that the "find which triangle a point is in by triangulation walk" is working

 ## Socials